ibm-cloud-docs/cis/glb-setup.md

  * **Healthy Origin Threshold**: The minimum number of origins that must be healthy for this pool to serve traffic.
 If the number of healthy origins falls below this number, the pool is marked unhealthy and fails over to the next available pool. (defaults to 1)
  * **Health check region**: Region from which the health check performs monitoring.

    IBM's geographic regions differ from Cloudflare's regions.
-For details about the geographic regions Cloudflare uses, see "Geo Steering (Enterprise plans only)" in [Traffic steering](https://developers.cloudflare.com/load-balancing/understand-basics/traffic-steering/#geo-steering-enterprise-plans-only){:external}.
+For details about the geographic regions Cloudflare uses, see "Geo Steering" in [Traffic steering](https://developers.cloudflare.com/load-balancing/understand-basics/traffic-steering#geo-steering){:external}.
    {:note}

  * **Notification Email**: The email address that should receive health status notifications.
 This address can be an individual mailbox or a mailing list.